Gerry Grimstone, Baron Grimstone of Boscobel

 Gerald Edgar Grimstone, Baron Grimstone of Boscobel (born 27 August 1949) is a British businessman.
 He was previously chairman of Barclays Bank plc and of Standard Life and group deputy chairman of Barclays plc, the holding company for the Barclays Group.

 On 18 March 2020, he became an unpaid minister at the Department for International Trade and the Department for Business, Energy and Industrial Strategy, and it was announced he would become a life peer.

 Early life

-Gerald Edgar Grimstone was born in August 1949, in Streatham, London, the son of a carpet fitter father.
-Grimstone has described his father as a "working class intellectual" and a senior member of the UK Communist Party.
+Gerald Edgar Grimstone was born in August 1949, in Streatham, London, the son of Edgar Wilfred Grimstone (died 1986), of Croydon, and Dorothy Yvonne, née Martin.
+Edgar Grimstone was a publisher, having previously been director of the family carpet-fitting and flooring contracting business, D. Y. Grimstone Ltd. Grimstone has described his father as a "working class intellectual" and a senior member of the UK Communist Party.

-He was educated at the Whitgift School, Croydon, and Merton College, Oxford, where he received a degree in chemistry.
+He was educated at the independent Whitgift School, Croydon, and Merton College, Oxford, where he received a degree in chemistry.

 Career

 Grimstone worked as a civil servant from 1972 to 1986, and then as a director of Schroders from 1986 to 1999.

 Grimstone was chairman of Standard Life (now Standard Life Aberdeen) from 2007 till 2019, deputy chairman of Barclays since January 2016, a non-executive director of Deloitte and the lead non-executive director at the Ministry of Defence.